 This is especially important if your restaurant has more than one shift.
 In such a scenario, it becomes necessary to ensure that your restaurant checklist includes all the tasks which servers that are leaving should perform so that the incoming servers can start off with ease.
-The outgoing servers must also inform the incoming servers about the important happenings at the restaurant, for example, if a restaurant has run out of a particular dish, it should be clearly delivered to the incoming servers, so that he can inform the customers who order the same dish.
+The outgoing servers must also inform the incoming servers about the important happenings at the restaurant, for example, if a restaurant has run out of a particular dish, it should be delivered to the incoming servers, so that he can inform the customers who order the same dish.
 The incoming servers must also, check if anything is missing on the front end of the restaurant before the restaurant opens up for the next shift.

 (iii) Servers Closing Checklist

 The servers daily closing checklist will make sure that everything is set for the following day and the day servers won’t have too many tasks before they open the restaurant.
-Make sure that your servers tick off each item on the checklist as they go through it so they don’t miss anything.
-Also, leave a space where evening servers can add a note for those opening so that if there is any information they need to pass on, they are able to communicate it.
+Make sure that your servers tick off each item on the checklist as they go through it so that they don’t miss anything.
+Also, leave a space where evening servers can add a note for those opening so that if there is any information they need to pass on, they can communicate it.

 5. Restaurant Management Checklist: Bartender’s Duties

 Managing a bar is a part of your how to manage a restaurant question.
-Hence, if you have a bar, then you must have a checklist pertaining to the bar activities.
+Hence, if you have a bar, then you must have a checklist of the bar activities.
 The checklist should include, the total sales, the number of bottles taken out from the stock if any bottle was broken, the stock available for the next day.
 Since the internal theft in the bar is the most, the bar daily management checklist should be so comprehensive that all misappropriation with the liquor bottles can be easily traced.
 A proper checklist will help you control liquor cost to a great extent.

 6. Marketing Checklist For Daily Restaurant Management

 Having a daily restaurant checklist for different sections and roles will keep your restaurant organized, up to date, and efficient.
-Your staff won’t have to guess what needs to be done, they can easily refer to the checklists to understand what is expected of them.
-A daily restaurant checklist should create a clean and steady workflow so that your business runs smoothly, everything is in order and your staff works as a team.
+Your staff won’t have to guess what needs to be done, and they can easily refer to the checklists to understand what is expected of them.
+A daily restaurant checklist should create a clean and steady workflow so that your business runs smoothly, everything is in order, and your staff works as a team.
 A comprehensive restaurant management checklist is what you need to ensure that all your daily tasks are done on time for effective restaurant management.